SecDev-Lab/wish/wish-command-generation-api/docs/design.md

 - `OPENAI_API_KEY`: OpenAI API key for language model access.
 - `OPENAI_MODEL`: OpenAI model to use (default: gpt-4o).
+- `EMBEDDING_MODEL`: OpenAI embedding model to use (default: text-embedding-3-small).
+- `VECTOR_STORE_TYPE`: Vector store type to use (default: "chroma", options: "chroma" or "qdrant").
+- `QDRANT_HOST`: Qdrant server host (default: localhost).
+- `QDRANT_PORT`: Qdrant server port (default: 6333).
+- `QDRANT_COLLECTION_NAME`: Qdrant collection name (default: wish).
 - `LANGCHAIN_TRACING_V2`: Enable LangChain tracing (default: false).
 - `LANGCHAIN_PROJECT`: LangChain project name (default: wish-command-generation-api).

+## Vector Store Support

+The system supports two vector store backends for document retrieval, which are installed as optional dependencies:

+### ChromaDB

+ChromaDB can be used for document retrieval.
+It stores document embeddings locally in the `~/.wish/knowledge/db` directory.

+To use ChromaDB:

+1. Install the package with ChromaDB support: `pip install "wish-command-generation-api[chroma]"`
+2. Configure the environment variables:
+   - `VECTOR_STORE_TYPE=chroma` (this is the default)

+### Qdrant

+Qdrant can be used as an alternative vector store backend.
+To use Qdrant:

+1. Install the package with Qdrant support: `pip install "wish-command-generation-api[qdrant]"`
+2. Configure the environment variables:
+   - `VECTOR_STORE_TYPE=qdrant`
+   - `QDRANT_HOST=localhost` (or your Qdrant server host)
+   - `QDRANT_PORT=6333` (or your Qdrant server port)
+   - `QDRANT_COLLECTION_NAME=wish` (or your collection name)

+### Dependency Management

+The system uses a feature-based dependency approach:

+- Base installation: No vector store dependencies are included
+- `[chroma]` extra: Includes ChromaDB dependencies
+- `[qdrant]` extra: Includes Qdrant dependencies

+If you try to use a vector store without installing its dependencies, the system will display an error message with installation instructions.